benedwards44/Apex-for-Xero/README.md

 The aim of this project is to act as a starting point for accessing Xero APIs via Apex.
 I wanted to share this project as I spent a lot of time getting the authentication working for Xero, as Apex doesn't have a standard OAuth 1.0 library and there wasn't much detail online about it.

-For more information about the Xero APIs, get out: http://developer.xero.com/documentation/api/api-overview/
+For more information about the Xero APIs, check out: http://developer.xero.com/documentation/api/api-overview/

 ## Quick Setup